aiven/aiven-docs/docs/products/postgresql/howto/create-read-replica.md

 PostgreSQL® read-only replicas provide a great way to reduce the load on the primary server by enabling read-only queries to be performed against the replica.
-It\'s also a good way to optimise query response times across different geographical locations since, with Aiven, the replica can be placed in different regions or even different cloud providers.
+It's also a good way to optimise query response times across different geographical locations since, with Aiven, the replica can be placed in different regions or even different cloud providers.